 You will need to complete the Free Application for Federal Student Aid (FAFSA) by the IU Bloomington priority deadline (March 10) to be considered for a IU Pell Promise Award.
 If you are awarded a Federal Pell Grant, you will automatically be considered for the IU Pell Promise Award.

 If you receive the 21st Century Scholarship Award, you will automatically be considered for a 21st Century Scholarship Covenant.

-Students enrolled prior to Fall 2014 will receive the 21st Century Scholarship Covenant to cover any additional unmet costs, including books, room, board, transportation and personal up to the amount of your financial need as defined by the Free Application for Federal Student Aid (FAFSA).
+Students enrolled prior to Fall 2014 will receive the 21st Century Scholarship Covenant to cover budgeted costs, including books, room, board, transportation and personal up to the amount of your financial need as defined by the Free Application for Federal Student Aid (FAFSA).

 - Be 21st Century Scholarship Award recipients and maintain that program’s requirements

 - Begin enrollment as full-time freshmen at IU Bloomington for the fall semester immediately following their senior year of high school

 - Apply to IU early in the fall of their senior year and be accepted for admission to a bachelor’s degree program at IU Bloomington

 - Maintain consistent full-time enrollment each semester (fall and spring)

 - Must be enrolled full time at the end of the fourth week of classes.
 Being on a waitlist does not count.

 How to Apply for a 21st Century Scholarship Covenant